Simi23/szazharminchet-repozitorium/files/quota.md

 # Quota

-Install the following package `apt install quota.
+Install the following package `apt install quota'.

 > Edit /etc/fstab and write this to the 'option' part of the specific filesystem:
 {.is-info}